excubo-ag/WebCompiler/README.md

 ### Libraries

-`Excubo.WebCompiler` depends on nuget packages for the compilation tasks:
+`ExcuboLinux.WebCompiler` depends on nuget packages for the compilation tasks:

 | Language | Library | Comments
 |----------|---------|